auxsophia/auxsophia.github.io/index.md

 This website is the open notebook of [Elliott Collin Ploutz](/about/).
 I am a philosopher, computer scientist, and aspiring influencer.
 These pages are my public notes on various topics I investigate.
 If you're interested in living a good life, optimizing productivity, philosophy, computer science, artificial intelligence, and making sense of this absurd universe we live in, I hope something on this site saves you time and energy.

 ---

+My life's work is answering [the meaning of life](/meaningOfLife/).
+I imagine a [new way for society to live](/society3/).
+You can find my [YouTube channel here](https://www.youtube.com/c/PhilosopherScholar).

+---
 ## [Human Flourishing](/humanFlourishing/)

 I've made self-improvement a hobby.
 With the aim of maximizing cognitive potential, these are my notes on living well and flourishing, including topics such as mental training, proper diet, exercise, and hygiene.